 This UK based b-school does not charge an application fee.

 Those participating in the Tuck Bridge program can have their application fee waived.
+Also waived for US military and Forte MBA Launch participants.

 They do not charge an application fee.
 No pre-conditions for the waiver eligibility as far as we know.